geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Look at the traceback output
 ============================

-When GEOS-Chem or HEMCO dies with an error, an **error traceback** will be printed out.
-This is a list of routines that were called when the error occurred and the line at which the error occurred.
+An **error traceback** will be printed out whenever a :program:`GEOS-Chem` or :program:`HEMCO` simulation halts with an error.
+This is a list of routines that were called when the error occurred.

-An sample error stack is included below:
+An sample error traceback is shown here:

 .. code-block:: console